SPAUL2021/COVID-19_Prognosis/README.md

 sympA1.m extracts the requires information from the database COVID19_data

-sympA1.m generates the outcomes from the prediction model.
+sympA1.m also generates the outcomes from the prediction model.

 appcov is the source file of matlab application.